 MMX Group & Melbourne Mint Consulting

-Lis consulted with MMX over the course of 8 months on various digital elements, workflows, systems & processes.
-The second half of the work was to help the graphic designer and management team, skill-up into interface design for a new website application which would be their first custom site.
+Lis consulted with MMX over the course of eight months on various digital elements, workflows, systems & processes.
+The second half of the work was to help the graphic designer and management team, skill-up into interface design for a custom website application which would be their first of many.
 This was done through teaching the methodology we use to go from a blank state to an effective website that works for users and the business.
-It was particularly useful during the design phase to teach wireframing, UI elements, various states, prototyping and how to hand over to a development team.
+It was particularly useful during the design phase to teach wireframing, user interface design, interactive design, prototyping and how to hand over to a development team.

 Process improvement & design